 Before I asked mama tonight how hot it was, she said… “I think when it rains I’ll run out naked!
-One time at the farm after I moved back, I had ran out to the well house for something – naked!
+One time at the farm after I moved back, I had run out to the well house for something – naked!
 Well about the time I stepped out of the house and opened the well house door, I heard someone pull their car in the yard.
 I jumped inside and closed the door, and stood really still!
 They knocked on my door for a long time, even walked around the house calling my name – they saw my car in the yard so assumed I was home… somewhere.
-Finally they left and I ran back inside.
-I recognized the woman’s voice, but not knowing her husband, and being naked, I wasn’t going to speak up that I was hiding inside the well house.
+Finally, they left and I ran back inside.
+I recognized the woman’s voice, but not knowing her husband, and being naked, I wasn’t going to speak up that I was hiding in the well house.
 Later I told her where I was that day and we had a good laugh.
 (I never heard this story before)”

-“I remember going to the square dances on Saturday nights when I lived at the farm.
-Sometimes I even pretended I wasn’t myself if some guy pestered me, instead saying that I was Helen’s sister.
+“I remember going to the square dances on Saturday nights when I lived on the farm.
+Sometimes I even pretended I wasn’t myself if some guy pestered me, instead of saying that I was Helen’s sister.
 There was one boy that always bothered me, and I remember doing that to him… more than once.
 When I’d see him at the restaurant the next week, I’d tell him, Oh I wasn’t at the dance last week, that was my sister – and I can’t do a thing with her!
 Then he’d see me again the following week, and tell me again that he’d seen my sister at the dance, but he couldn’t do a thing with her and how she didn’t behave.
 I’d just fall over laughing!”
 (I told mama I did that too; I had a short-haired platinum wig and whenever I wore it, I’d pretend to be my sister.
 My girlfriend and I thought it was hysterical when I fooled the boys.)

-While telling mama about the corn attachment I saw online that you hook up to your drill to cut the kernels off with, … “I remember my mother making the best creamed corn I ever ate.
+While telling mama about the corn attachment I saw online that you hook up to your drill to cut the kernels off with, … “I remember my mother making the best-creamed corn I ever ate.
 Every time I eat corn today I still think about how good hers was.
-She canned the cut corn and made cream style corn from it later on; she never put any milk in her creamed corn, instead she scraped the cobs dry and used only the corn milk.
+She canned the cut corn and made cream style corn from it later on; she never put any milk in her creamed corn, instead, she scraped the cobs dry and used only the corn milk.
 Mama never made a big bowl, just enough for two meals.
 We ate it at lunch, then finished the leftovers with supper.
 Whatever she cooked at lunchtime, we always had the same thing in the evening.
 My father wasn’t a big eater – eating just one thing at a time on his plate; never crowding his plate with food.”

 I asked mama what she always wanted to be as a kid… when she grew up, and… “I always wanted to be a movie star and model clothes.
 Dressing up, fixing my hair and prissing around was an everyday thing with me!
-I’m still like that, except when it’s real hot like it is now, then I just want to take off all my clothes!”
+I’m still like that, except when it’s really hot like it is now, then I just want to take off all my clothes!”